ETP Client for web traffic

 In this graphic:

 Traffic to local websites is split from remote traffic.
-Based on the network configuration in ETP, requests to internal websites go directly to their destination.
+Based on the Local Bypass Settings in SIA, requests to internal websites go directly to their destination.

 ETP Client checks whether some remote websites should bypass the proxy.

-Web traffic that is not specifically defined in an exception list or in the ETP Network Configuration is directed to ETP Proxy for analysis.
+Web traffic that is not specifically defined in an exception list or in the Local Bypass Settings is directed to SIA Proxy for analysis.

 In this scenario, ETP Client is not configured as the local web proxy on the device where the client is installed.
 This occurs when the Configure ETP Client as local computer web proxy setting is set to None or to the Only if there’s no local proxy option when there’s an existing proxy.
 Transparent traffic interception is also not enabled.

-Depending on whether the on-premises proxy forwards traffic to ETP Proxy, ETP Client shows a protected or not protected status as shown in this graphic:
+Depending on whether the on-premises proxy forwards traffic to SIA Proxy, ETP Client shows a protected or not protected status as shown in this graphic:

 Protected by local network